 Motor: 3/8 HP

 Hose length: 50 ft

 Airless paint sprayer reviews

 To kick off our list, we decided to go with one of the best Graco paint sprayers on the market: the feature-rich Graco Magnum X5.
-Professional painters are in love with this model, but DIY homeowners can also benefit from choosing the X5 as their weapon of choice.
+Professional painters are in love with this model (read more about commercial paint sprayers), but DIY homeowners can also benefit from choosing the X5 as their weapon of choice.
 So, let’s take a closer look at this airless paint sprayer.